-NYU Langone Orthopedics has established itself as a national leader in patient safety metrics, consistently maintaining some of the lowest rates of hospital acquired conditions (HACs) and hospital-acquired venous thromboembolism (VTE) in the nation.
+NYU Langone Orthopedics has become a national benchmark for clinical quality and patient safety, consistently reporting some of the nation’s lowest rates of hospital acquired conditions (HACs) and hospital-acquired venous thromboembolism (VTE).

 “These outstanding metrics are not only a reflection of individual excellence, but of a system that empowers teams to deliver world-class care, safely and consistently.”